samuelncui/macos-lsi-driver/README.md

+# Porting FreeBSD LSI MPT2 Driver to macOS (WIP)

+I'm trying to port FreeBSD LSI MPT2 Controller (eg lsi2308) driver to macOS, slowly. **This project is not working at all at this moment.**

+## Original Readme

 [![Build Status](https://travis-ci.org/dukzcry/osx-goodies.svg?branch=master)](https://travis-ci.org/dukzcry/osx-goodies)

 I/O Kit driver for LSI MegaRAID SAS family of hardware RAID controllers, which isn't supported by proprietary MegaRAID.kext (PPC) and AppleLSIFusionMPT.kext or AppleRAIDCard.kext (x86).
 This driver is Xcode project, for macOS.